PSW 1000 / 4 credits / Fall

 Senior Colloquium in Playwriting and Screenwriting

 During the solitary pursuit of writing their first full-length play or screenplay, students come together regularly to share in-process work for feedback and critique.
-A completion schedule is created, and assignments are given to aid in their scriptwriting discovery process.
+A completion schedule is created, and assignments are given to aid in the scriptwriting discovery process.
+Classes are also devoted to visiting professionals who relate their experiences in the business of being a playwright or screenwriter.

 The two-semester culminating project for playwriting and screenwriting majors.
 In the fall, students meet regularly with their mentor and write an outline and rough draft of a full-length stage play or screenplay, culminating in a reading of the draft.
 The spring semester is devoted to a significant rewrite of the play or screenplay under the guidance of the mentor.
 This work is expected to be at a professional level.

-Prerequisite: for a playwriting senior project, DWR 2010 and THP 2885; for a screenwriting senior project, CIN 1510 and DWR 2000; for a television senior project, DWR 3300 and two DWR electives
+Prerequisite: for a playwriting senior project, PSW 2010 and THP 2885; for a screenwriting senior project, CIN 1510 and PSW 2000; for a television senior project, PSW 3300 and two PSW electives